Volga Tatars: Kazan / Mishar

 Head of Tatarstan Rustam Minnikhanov (left) and former head Mintimer Shaimiev during the "İzge Bolğar cıyını" festivities in Kazan, the annual anniversary of the adoption of Islam by Volga Bulgaria.

 Mishar Tatar historian and philologist, Husain Faizkhanov (1823–1866).

 The biggest group of Volga-Ural Tatars are the Kazan Tatars (Qazan tatarları / qazanlılar), and after them, the Mishar Tatars (mişär tatarları, mişärlär).
-These are regional subgroups of the Tatar ethnos, Kazan referring to the ancient city, now capital of Tatarstan, and Mishar to the Mishar Yurt.
 The main separating factor between these groups is their differing dialects.
 Traditionally however, they are thought to have somewhat different ethnogenetic history.

 Both groups are connected to the Golden Horde and its predecessor, Volga Bulgaria.
 Afterwards, the ancestors of Kazan Tatars formed the Khanate of Kazan, where as the Kasim Khanate was mostly made up of Mishar Tatars.
 The final formation of each subgroup, with unique features, happened mostly during these khanates.
 Since then, due to increased contacts with each other, the differences between these groups have lessened.

 It has been stated, that Mishars tend to be more symphatetic to Russia due to their "long association with the Russian state".
 At the same time, Mishar Tatars are thought to be a "faithfully Kipchak" group.
 Kazan Tatar dialect might have more Bolgar influence while Mishar is closer to Kipchak.
 Especially the subdialect of Mishar in Nizhny Novgorod Oblast has been emphasized in this regard.
 Some even propose that Mishar is a Kipchak-Cuman language, rather than Kipchak-Bolgar, which is the usual classification of Tatar.

 Kazan Tatars traditionally inhabit the left bank of Volga River and Mishar Tatars the western side.
 Most Mishars supposedly live in Moscow today.
 Since the 1926 population census, these groups are not designated separately, but simply as Tatars.